MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/cluster-to-cluster-azure-one-region.md

 3. For each cluster create virtual disk and volume.
 One for data and another for log.

-### Step 9: Create Load Balancer for each cluster.
+### Step 8: Create Load Balancer for each cluster.
-As show in the diagram-1
+As shown in the diagram-1
 1. Create Standard SKU Load Balancer for each cluster (azlbr1,azlbr2).
 Provide the Cluster IP address as private IP address for the load balancer.
     a. azlbr1 => Frontend IP: 10.3.0.100
     b. azlbr2 => Frontend IP: 10.3.0.101